The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 Cenote Verde Lucero

+If you are searching for the best cenotes Puerto Morelos has to offer then this cenote is a strong contender!
 This open cenote is set amongst a built-up jungle setting with lots of shady areas to escape the sun.
-It comes complete with picnic tables, paddle boards, a diving platform, and even a zip-line that, once you’ve paid the entry fee, is free to use!
+It comes complete with picnic tables, paddleboards, a diving platform, and even a zip-line that once you’ve paid the entry fee, is free to use!
 This is a great cenote for family fun and snorkeling.

 I have been to many cenotes in my time in Mexico, and Cenote Verde Lucero is my second-favorite cenote ever (behind Cenote Oxman in Valladolid).
 I really liked how the cenote was not too man-made, the owners have kept its original rainforest feel.
 If you’re lucky, the family of monkeys that live in the area might come for a visit (and try to steal your snacks).